KITS: 2010-2015

-Shortly after the dropping of Kevin and Bean in 2011, "Menace," formerly of The Woody Show, took over morning show hosting duties.
-In August 2012, the show was renamed "Megan and Menace in the Morning."
+Shortly after the dropping of Kevin and Bean in 2011, "Menace", formerly of The Woody Show, took over morning show hosting duties.
+In August 2012, the show was renamed "Megan and Menace in the Morning".
 By December, Megan moved back to her previous midday shift, and in April 2013, Steve Masters returned to the station to host the morning show.
-In December 2013, Steve Masters left the station.
+In December 2013, Masters left the station for a third time.

-A new morning show, Kevin Klein Live, debuted on September 2, 2014.
+A new morning show, "Kevin Klein Live", debuted on September 2, 2014.
 Host Kevin Klein previously worked at Playboy Radio.
 He is not related to the actor or the hockey player.
 Klein is also a frequent gambler, which has resulted in many bets made live on the show.
 One loss resulted in Klein having to pose for an erotic photo-shoot with cats and kale, two things he hates.
 Co-host Ally Johnson is a Bay Area native with a background in comedy.
 The show has received press coverage for some of its stunts, including a flash mob parade for competitive eating champion Matt Stonie.
 Klein also led a campaign to rid San Francisco of selfie sticks.

 Some of Klein's most notable interviews include Drew Barrymore, Dave Grohl, Ronda Rousey, and Lisa Johnson, an African-American woman who made headlines after getting kicked off the Napa Valley Wine Train.

 2015-2019

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.
 The merger returned KITS to its former owners for the first time in 20 years.
-On December 22, 2017, the station re-branded as "Alt 105.3," with no change in format.
-The re-brand was part of the national strategy to use the same moniker for its alternative music formatted stations that included sister stations WBMP (now WINS-FM) in New York City, KVIL in Dallas, and WQMP in Orlando, which also flipped to alternative rock following the Entercom acquisition.
+On December 22, 2017, KITS re-branded as "Alt 105.3", with no change in format.
+The re-brand was part of the national strategy to use the same moniker for its alternative music formatted stations that included sister stations WBMP (now WINS-FM) in New York City, KVIL in Dallas, and WQMP (now WJHM) in Orlando, which also flipped to alternative rock following the Entercom acquisition.

-On January 3, 2018, the "Kevin Klein Live" morning show was dropped from KITS, with Entercom later announcing that he would move to its recently-launched San Diego hot talk station KEGY as its morning show, beginning March 29, 2018.
+On January 3, 2018, the "Kevin Klein Live" morning show was dropped from KITS, with Entercom later announcing that he would move to its recently launched San Diego hot talk station KEGY as its morning show, beginning March 29.
 However, Klein's show (and later, the hot talk format as a whole) would be dropped before its premiere after attracting controversy for an advertisement that made light of suicide by bridge jumping.

 After running without a morning show after the "Alt" rebranding, KITS added Elvis Medina in mornings on May 30, 2018.
 Medina had co-hosted mornings on KYLD as part of the long-running The Dog House.
 In October 2018, Medina was teamed up with co-host Daena 'DK' Kramer, who spent many years at Las Vegas sister station KXTE-FM, but the pairing lasted for only five months as Medina was let go.
 'DK' remained to host the show solo until February 2020.